Rio Tinto plc – Annual report – 31 December 2021

 The key judgment in applying this accounting policy is determining when an estimate is sufficiently reliable to make or adjust a closure provision.

 Closure provisions are not made for those operations that have no known restrictions on their lives as the closure dates cannot be reliably estimated.
-This applies primarily to certain Canadian smelters which have indefinite-lived water rights or power agreements for renewably sourced power with local governments.
+This applies primarily to certain Canadian smelters which have indefinite-lived water rights or power agreements for renewable power sources with local governments.

 Cost estimates are updated throughout the life of the operation; generally cost estimates must comply with the Group’s Capital Project Framework once the operation is ten years from expected closure.
 This means, for example, that where an Order of Magnitude (OoM) study is required for closure it must be of the same standard as an OoM study for a new mine, smelter or refinery.
-As at 31 December 2020, there are 10 operations with remaining lives of under ten years before taking into account unapproved extensions.
-The largest recent closure study is at Rio Tinto Kennecott, which was completed during 2020; information available from this study at 31 December 2020 resulted in an increase to closure and environmental liabilities of US$74 million (2019: US$444 million).
+As at 31 December 2021, there are 13 operations with remaining lives of under ten years before taking into account unapproved extensions.
+The largest reforecast currently underway is at Energy Resources of Australia; preliminary information available from this study resulted in an increase to closure liabilities for the Ranger Uranium mine of US$510 million at 31 December 2021.

 Adjustments are made to provisions when the range of possible outcomes becomes sufficiently narrow to permit reliable estimation.
 Depending on the materiality of the change, adjustments may require review and endorsement by the Group’s Closure Steering Committee before the provision is updated.